 Find Someone Knowledgeable You Can Trust

-Timing Your Purchase is Critical
+Timing Your Out of State Real Estate Purchase is Critical

 We looked for a rental investment property in December, so we had a few things in our favor.
 First, owners selling in the winter tend to be more anxious to sell, so you can negotiate.
-Secondly, you have the winter months for any renovations and then can rent in the spring.
+Second, you have the winter months for any renovations and then can rent in the spring.
 The time of year can have a notable impact on how easy or hard it will be to find a tenant.
 We bought a property being sold by a family estate.
 The previous owner lived there for the past 36 years until he and his wife passed away.
 The owner’s kids were so anxious to sell they took our offer almost immediately.

 The other benefit to buying in the winter and renting in the spring is tax season.
 Don’t get the connection?
 Let me explain.
 In the spring, not only are people looking for their next home before the summer rush, they also get tax refund checks.
 That makes collecting a first and last month’s rent plus a security deposit easier.